 Cisco Packet Tracer is a network simulation program that allows students to examine and experiment with how networks work.

-This world-renowned utility has been developed to provide a network simulation tool that can detect the sending and receiving of packets, configuring network devices, and many functions of the network world.
+This world-renowned utility has been developed to provide a network simulation tool that can detect the sending and receiving of packets, configure network devices, and many functions of the network world.

-It is represented as an important part of learning complex technology concepts and enables the visualization, design, and simulation of network devices in the application of theoretical knowledge acquired in Cisco Networking programs.
-It is a basic program for the development of creativity, decision making, criticality, and problem-solving.
+It is represented as an essential part of learning complex technology concepts.
+It enables network device visualization, design, and simulation by applying theoretical knowledge acquired in Cisco Networking programs.
+It is an essential program for developing creativity, decision-making, criticality, and problem-solving.

 Packet Tracer encourages application, discovery, and troubleshooting, enabling students to build a network of almost unlimited devices.
 A simulation-based learning environment helps students develop decision-making, creative and critical thinking, and problem-solving skills.
-Packet Tracer includes the Networking Academy curriculum, which allows teachers to easily launch and demonstrate complex technical concepts, as well as design networking systems.
+Packet Tracer includes the Networking Academy curriculum, which allows teachers to quickly launch and demonstrate complex technical concepts and design networking systems.

 Cisco Packet Tracer Features

-The current version supports basic routing with RIP, OSPF, and EIGRP as well as a number of simulated application layer protocols.
+The current version supports basic routing with RIP, OSPF, and EIGRP, as well as several simulated application layer protocols.

-Although it provides a simulation of functional networks, it actually uses only a small portion of all the features available on the actual hardware running an up-to-date version of the Cisco IOS.
+Although it simulates functional networks, it uses only a tiny portion of all the features available on the actual hardware running an up-to-date version of the Cisco IOS.